Picea glauca: Uses

-Wildlife such as deer, rabbits, and grouse browse the foliage during the winter.

 The wood of white spruce is of a lower quality than that of Engelmann spruce, but is stronger.
 It was used to make shelters and as firewood by Native Americans and European settlers in Alaska, where lodgepole pine does not grow.
 The wood is of major economic importance in Canada, being harvested for paper and construction.
 It is also used as a Christmas tree.

 The wood is also exported to Japan where, known as "shin-kaya", it is used to make go boards as a substitute for the rare kaya wood.

-Black Hills Spruce (Picea glauca var. densata) is used for bonsai.
+Additionally, Picea glauca var. densata is used for bonsai.

 White spruce is the provincial tree of Manitoba and the state tree of South Dakota.

-The new growth or tips of white spruce is used in beer making, gin production, flavouring pop, candy making or in pickles and preserves.
+The new growth or tips of white spruce is used in beer making, gin production, flavouring soda, candy making or in pickles and preserves.